--from the personal journal of Baronet Atopia Kesslering

 Dinner in his home was surreal.
 He continued the conversation, but would break off at odd moments to ask very mundane questions such as what sort of protein should be in the entrée, or if I was allergic to any spices.
 The culinary mingled with his ideas about what his art really tried to encompass as we sat down and dined on battered and pan-fried fillets of a local game animal with vegetable hash and fruit salad.

-“I would continue,” Cortez said suddenly, “but I can see you are very tired, Your Grace.
+“I would continue,” Cortez said suddenly, “but I can see you are very tired, Your Ladyship.
 Let me show you to the guest room so you may rest.”
-Without another word he led me upstairs, placed a folded comforter in my arms and wished me good night.
+Before I could say anything, he led me upstairs, placed a folded comforter in my arms and wished me good night.
 I got another surprise as I settled into the bed.
 It was another one of his pieces of art.
 It slowly swayed as muted chimes softly sounded – a cradle of sorts that had soon lulled me to sleep in spite of all the thoughts spinning through my mind.

 I didn’t open the box until my ship was in hyperspace, heading for the desert world of Karakesh.
 The box contained one of Cortez’s creations, barely twenty-five centimeters tall – a shimmering formless shape that evoked butterflies and fairy dreams accented with sparkling polished crystals and strips of veined stone whose colors would shift as the sculpture moved.
 The sculpture was fitted with tiny metal and glass chimes that played magical glissandos as it moved.
 I placed it so that air currents from my cabin’s ventilator would keep it in constant motion.